 Australia’s leading environmental artist Fiona Hall (Hobart) provided a large carpet called ‘Clearing’ from 2008.
 It links to the agricultural theme of the Tribunal by exploring the loss of flora and fauna of the bushland for large-scale farming.

-Extending the interest in fauna by Fiona Hall, Joseph Burgess (Brisbane) provides a video artwork of a large bird, part of the megafauna that once roamed Central Australia, as a giant lit lantern puppet powered by a scissor lift parading through Alice Springs.
-(BLEACH)
+Extending the interest in fauna by Fiona Hall, Joseph Burgess (Brisbane) explores extinction in a moving image work of the Dromornis that was part of the megafauna that once roamed Central Australia.
+The giant lit lantern puppet powered by a scissor lift parades through Alice Springs.

-Libby Harward is a Ngugi woman from the Quandamooka whose work layers the sounds the plants hear, in the composition of a new noise rite for Nature’s Right Performance curated by Danni Zuvela for the Liquid Architecture program ‘Why Listen to Plants?’ at our Spring Hill Reservoirs show.
+Libby Harward is a Ngugi woman from the Quandamooka whose new noise rite manifests the sounds the plants hear.
+Curated by Danni Zuvela for Nature’s Right Performance for the Liquid Architecture program ‘Why Listen to Plants?’